Skip to content

 This kind of evaluator is intentionally lightweight.

-It does not try to deeply understand semantic quality.
+It doesn’t try to deeply understand semantic quality.
 Instead, it acts as a fast and deterministic regression guard that can run locally, inside CI, or in contributor environments without external dependencies.

 A heuristic evaluator might check: